 If you do take a mini bus, keep the distances short and if you feel in any way unsafe, get off at the next stop where there are plenty of people around.
 Another bus will be along soon.

 Train: Travelling by train in Africa is awesome, there just aren’t enough of them.
 But if you get the opportunity train is a great way to travel.
 I took the train from Zambia to Tanzania and you can read all about my experience and safety tips for train travel in Africa here.
 I also took the Naironi to Mombasa train but haven’t written about it yet!

 Motorbike: Motorbike taxis (called boda-bodas or piki-pikis) are common in many places, especially East Africa.
-Whilst they don’t generally go too fast (the roads aren’t good enough for that), very rarely will the driver have a spare helmet so you are taking a big risk if this is how you choose to travel.
+Whilst they don’t generally go too fast (the roads aren’t good enough for that), very rarely will the driver have a spare helmet so you are taking a bit of a risk if this is how you choose to travel.

 Boat: Taking a boat or ferry in Africa can be a really fun experience but safety regulations are not always as hot as they are at home, so my best advice is to ask around for a recommended company.
 Check if they have lifeboats/lifejackets and if in doubt (looks really shabby or overloaded), don’t get on.